| Bags of Topsoil Calculator — How Many Bags Do I Need? |

 How the Bags of Topsoil Calculator Works

-This Calculator starts with your total soil volume — in cubic yards or cubic meters.
+This calculator starts with your total soil volume — in cubic yards or cubic meters.
 Then it converts that into liters and divides by your bag size.
 That’s your bag count.

 The result always rounds up.
 Never down.
 And here’s why that matters — soil settles after you spread it.
 Ground is never perfectly flat.
 A little always spills.
 If your number rounds down, you will run short before the job is done.
 Rounding up keeps that from happening.